-Quite possibly, suggests the latest research - including a study published in the May 5, 2005, issue of Pediatrics.
+Quite possibly, suggests the latest research — including a study published in Pediatrics.
 "A lack of certain polyunsaturated fatty acids may contribute to dyslexia and attention-deficit/hyperactivity disorder," reports one of the study's authors, Paul Montgomery, D.Phil., a researcher in the psychiatry department at the University of Oxford in England.

 For the study, schoolchildren were given fish oil supplements rich in omega-3 essential fatty acids (EFAs) for a period of three months.
 The children showed significant improvements in behavior, reading, and spelling.

 Given this finding, Montgomery has become a proponent of fish-oil supplements for children with ADD.
 "People would be lucky if they could get their kids' EFA levels up sufficiently by diet alone," says Montgomery.
 "I think supplementation with omega 3's is the only sensible way forward.
 One gram per day seems right for most children."